theborakompanioni/azure-docs.de-de/articles/remoteapp/remoteapp-tutorial-arawithpowershell.md

 <properties
-   pageTitle="Verwenden von PowerShell-Cmdlets mit Azure RemoteApp | Microsoft Azure" description="Erfahren Sie, wie Sie Windows PowerShell-Cmdlets in Azure RemoteApp verwenden." services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Use PowerShell cmdlets with Azure RemoteApp | Microsoft Azure" description="Learn how to use Windows PowerShell cmdlets in Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"